damblanco/cognito-resource-poc/README.md

 ## Endpoint's definition

-* /auth/login : Endpoint the make a redirect to cognito login form.
+* /auth/login : Endpoint  that performs a redirection to the login form of cognito.

 * /auth/token : Endpoint that given a code as request param, makes an [authorization request](https://www.oauth.com/oauth2-servers/authorization/the-authorization-request/) and return the id_token, access_token and refresh_token.